 How to Use Chrome Remote Desktop

-As you may already know, all remote access programs function by a client and host being paired together; the client connects to the host to control and use the resources hosted on a computer, remotely.
+As you may already know, all remote access programs function by a client and host that will pair together.
+The client connects to the host to control and use the resources hosted on a computer, remotely.
 As a result, all that will require is access to the internet and a web browser.
 Chrome Remote Desktop also acts like this.
 But, how to set up a host and client on a chrome remote desktop?
 The answer is here:

-The host (the computer that the client will be connected to and controlled remotely) needs to carry out the following steps:
+The host (the computer that the client will be connected to and will control; remotely) needs to carry out the following steps:

 Step 1: Visit Chrome Remote Desktop from the Chrome web browser.

-Step 2: Once there, select “Get started”, and log in to your Google account if asked to.
+Step 2: Once there, select “Get started” and log in to your Google account if asked.

 Step 3: Click on the “download” button to install the extension in Chrome.